GDPR as an Architecture Advantage: Why On-Device AI Ends the Privacy Debate

 Engineers solve compliance problems through architecture, not through contracts.

-On-device AI processing does not make the GDPR debate easier for camera systems — it makes it largely moot.
-Companies selling Edge AI solutions should view data protection not as an obstacle but as an architecture decision that becomes a competitive advantage.
+On-device processing makes the GDPR debate for camera systems largely moot.
+Companies selling Edge AI solutions should treat data protection as an architecture decision that becomes a competitive advantage.

-Let us discuss how to take your project from prototype to production.
+Let us discuss how to bring your vision to production.

 Discuss your project